 Definitely the most casual Rat Packer, as he even wore his tuxedoes with an informal button-down shirt, Dean Martin never let his laidback style get in the way of looking good.
 In fact, Dino shows a good example of how even a minimal sartorial effort can go a long way.

 Evidently, this type of jacket was a Dean Martin favorite, as he later wears a blue version in the film and can be spotted sporting the same type on some of his album covers.
 These jackets – and likely all of his clothing in the film – were custom-tailored for Martin by Sy Devore, the preferred tailor for the Rat Pack and many of their contemporaries.

 Dean’s choice of pants is a dark mink-colored pair of flat front trousers with plain-hemmed bottoms.
-Some men have to be careful when matching a brown blazer with brown slacks, but Dean pulls this off especially well in the pre-khaki days.
+Some men have to be careful when matching a brown sport jacket with earthy slacks, but Dean pulls this off especially well.

-The shirt is Dean’s usual lightweight white button-down.
-Much like most of his shirts in the film, it is a casual style with a loose fit and large button-down collar.
+Dino wears one of his usual white shirts with a loose, casual fit and a large button-down collar.
 White buttons fasten down a wide front placket and the wide barrel cuffs are buttoned on each wrist.

 For the later scenes at Spyros Acebos’ Beverly Hills home, Dean dresses up a little for his night of scheming with his old Army buddies.
-He adds a dark brown silk necktie, very much a 1960 style with its narrow width and relatively short length.
+He adds a dark brown satin silk necktie, very much a 1960 style with its narrow width and relatively short length.
 The tie is primarily brown but with three small rectangles – white, black, and white – sparsely scattered down the front of the tie.

 Strangely, a few shots of Dean in this scene show him instead wearing a darker block-striped tie with blue and red tones.
-This tie will later be featured in another scene where Dean wears the blue version of the brown striped blazer.
+This tie will later be featured in another scene where Dean wears the blue version of the brown striped jacket.
 Dean also wears this tie for the funeral scene finale.
 Its appearance in this scene is just a continuity error.